YuanxinPan/PPPx_bin/README.md

 ```

 If you don't have the sudo privilege and cannot install `libceres-dev`, you can
-use the static build `bin/pppx\_static`, though this version does not support FGO.
+use the static build `bin/pppx_static`, though this version does not support FGO.

+> NOTE: Currently, `pppx` appears to work only on Ubuntu 22.04 or newer, as the `libceres-dev` package in Ubuntu 20.04 and earlier is of version 1.x.x, which is incompatible.

 ### Windows